-Create smooth user flows to help users reach their goal
+Create smooth user flows to help users efficiently reach their goal

 Discover how to make the user flows of your tech product as smooth and seamless as possible.